-In Fairbanks, Stevens Hall will be used to house students who are in isolation.
-Students will move from their normal room to a room in Stevens Hall until they are medically cleared.
-Meals will be delivered to students temporarily staying in Stevens Hall and virtual resources will be offered to help them stay connected.
+In Fairbanks, students will isolate in their rooms.
+Meals will be delivered to students in isolation and virtual resources will be offered to help them stay connected.
 More up-to-date information will be posted on the UAF Residence Life COVID-19 information page.

 More housing FAQs